 Summer days can be hot, and it is important that your pet has somewhere to retreat to when the sun gets too much.
 If your yard doesn’t have any natural shade you will need to create some, which you can do by purchasing a large canopy or even using a big patio umbrella.
 If you have a dog, you could consider buying him a kennel and placing it in the coolest part of the yard.
 Keep an extra close eye on your pet during the summer months to ensure there is plenty of cool fresh water and doesn’t become dehydrated.

 Discourage other animals

 Wild animals are a nuisance regardless if you already have pets.
 They carry diseases, can damage your yard, and make a mess.
 In most cases, the main reason for a wild animal or another local pet to try and get into your yard is for food or to try and interact with your dog.
-Some of the best ways to keep other pests out is to ensure that your fences are sturdy, your garbage is disposed of properly and inaccessible to any creatures that might try to get into it and you don’t leave food or water outside, unless you are also in the yard.
+Some of the best ways to keep other pests out are to ensure that your fences are sturdy, your garbage is disposed of properly and inaccessible to any creatures that might try to get into it and you don’t leave food or water outside unless you are also in the yard.
 Keeping your backyard mowed and eliminating clutter such as piles of logs or leaves will eliminate the hiding places that any unwanted visitors can use – in particular creatures like snakes.

 Keep your yard in good condition

 Fleas and ticks love to lurk in overgrown gardens, so by keeping your yard maintained, you could reduce the likelihood of your pet being affected by these pesky creatures.
 Trim your lawn regularly, cut back overhanging trees, bushes and plants and keep walkways clear.